 Conversely, since any $(V,d)\in \catvect$ is weakly equivalent to its homology $(H,0)$, the associated rational spectrum is then the rationalization of the $\cdgl$ spectrum $ \libc\mathcal{C}(H,0)$, which we denote by $(\libc(s^{\infty-1} H)^{(0)},0)$.
 Note that this spectrum is stably equivalent to the non-truncated one $(\libc(s^{\infty-1} H),0)$.
-Finally, it is straightforward to check that its realization, which corresponds to $(V,d)$ under the equivalence (\ref{compos2}), is a generalized Eilenberg-MacLane spectrum $X$ satisfying
+Finally, one checks that its realization, which corresponds to $(V,d)$ under the equivalence (\ref{compos2}), is a generalized Eilenberg-MacLane spectrum $X$ satisfying

 for all $n\in\bz$.
 In other words,

 where the index $i$ runs over a basis of $H$ whose elements have degree $k_i$. \end{rem}